Serena748/Serena748/README.md

 # Hi there!
 I'm Serena Kim 👋

 Welcome to my GitHub!
-I'm a Computer Science & Linguistics student at UCLA, passionate about creating innovative solutions with a dash of creativity.
-From AI-powered predictions to recommendation engines, I'm on a journey to explore, build, and share.
+I'm a Computer Science & Linguistics Honors student at UCLA, passionate about creating innovative solutions that make the world more inclusive for everyone.
+Fun fact, I only started coding when I am I'm on a journey to explore, build, and share.

 ---

 ### 🌟 About Me
-- 📚 Studying Computer Science & Linguistics at UCLA (Go Bruins!)
+- 📚 Projects Officer @ ACM W: I advocate for diversity and inclusion in tech at Southern California's largest CS organization.
-- 💡 Interned at DirecTV AI Studio, building ML algorithms for media insights
+- 💡 AI Studio Intern @ DirecTV via Break Through Tech AI: I built ML algorithms to predict TV show popularity with NLP, BERT, sentiment analysis.
-- 💻 Led projects at Funema VC, making data accessible with a custom AI chatbot
+- 💻 Software Engineer Intern @ Funema Venture Capital: I developed an AI chatbot for querying internal portfolio company information
 - 🎨 Lover of fun, quirky projects that bring ideas to life!

 ---